 Conversely, consider $Z$ as in $(2)$.
 For an arbitrary $t_0 \in \xI$, let us define $\tilde Z:= \proc{Z}{\xX, t}{} - \proc{Z}{\xX, t_0}{}$.
 The process $\tilde Z$ is a GP on $D\times \xI$, and for any $(\xX, t) \in \mathcal D \times \xI$:

 \end{proof}

-From this, it appears that SLPs obtained by transforming a GP are not characterised by a GP on $D \times \xI$ but rather by an increment (Gaussian) process on $D \times \xI^2$ with sufficient measurability.
+This observation suggests that SLPs obtained by transforming a GP are not characterized by a GP on $D \times \xI$ but rather by an increment (Gaussian) process on $D \times \xI^2$ with sufficient regularity.

-To shorten notations and connect our work to previous contributions from other authors, from now-on we will refer to SLPs obtained by transforming a GP as \emph{Spatial Logistic Gaussian Processes (SLGPs)}.
+To streamline notation and connect our work to previous contributions from other authors, from now on we will refer to SLPs obtained by transforming a GP as \emph{Spatial Logistic Gaussian Processes (SLGPs)}.

-SLGPs benefit from continuity assumptions, as it allows for easier characterisation and parametrisations, and highlighted in the following remark.

-\begin{remark} In practice, GPs are often defined up to stochastic equivalence, by specifying their mean and covariance kernel (and therefore their finite-dimensional distributions).
-However, since the definition of the SLGPs induced by some $Z$ involves the sample path of $Z$ over all $\xI$, having two GPs $\proc{Z}{\xX, t}{(\xX, t) \in D \times \xI}$ and $\proc{\Tilde{Z}}{\xX, t}{(\xX, t) \in D \times \xI}$ exponentially integrable alongside $\xI$ with: